mathspp/mathspp/pages/02.blog/_test/item.md

 ## Heads or tails?

-Suppose you have a fair coin.
-Let's flip it.
+The coin below is a fair coin and I want to flip it.
 What do you call?
 Heads or tails?